Yan Zhenqing

-Yan Zhenqing (颜真卿 (顏真卿, Yán Zhēnqīng, Yen Chen-ch'ing); 709–785) was a Chinese calligrapher, military general, and politician.
+Yan Zhenqing (颜真卿 (顏真卿, Yán Zhēnqīng, Yen Chen-ch'ing); 709 – 23 August 784) was a Chinese calligrapher, military general, and politician.
 He was a leading Chinese calligrapher and a loyal governor of the Tang dynasty.
-His artistic accomplishment in Chinese calligraphy is equal to that of the greatest master calligraphers of history, and his regular script style, Yan, is often imitated.
+His artistic accomplishment in Chinese calligraphy is equal to that of the greatest master calligraphers of history, and his regular script style, Yan, has often been imitated.

 Biography

 Early life

-Yan Zhenqing was born in Wannian (萬年), near the Tang capital Chang'an, to a highly reputed academic family which served the court for many generations.
+Yan Zhenqing was born in Wannian (萬年), near the Tang capital Chang'an, to a highly reputed academic family (Langya Yan Clan, 琅邪颜氏) which served the court for many generations.
 One of his ancestors was Yan Zhitui, a scholar-official during the Southern and Northern Dynasties.
 His great-great-grandfather Yan Shigu was a famous linguist while his father Yan Weizhen (顏惟貞) was private tutor to the Tang princes' and a great calligrapher himself.
 Under the influence of family tradition and the strict instruction of his mother, Lady Yin (殷氏), Yan Zhenqing worked hard from childhood and was well-read in literature and Confucianism.

 In 734, at the age of 22, Yan Zhenqing qualified at the national wide imperial examination and was granted the title of Jinshi (a rough equivalent of the modern day doctorate).
 He then gained the rare opportunity of taking a special imperial examination that was set for candidates with extraordinary talents, again excelling in it.
 With his outstanding academic background, Yan Zhengqing rose rapidly through the bureaucratic ladder: he was appointed vice-magistrate of Liquan District (醴泉尉), then later Investigating Censor (監察御史) and Palace Censor (殿中侍御史).
 His uprightness and outspoken style were hailed by the common people, but angered Grand Councilor Yang Guozhong; as a result, in 753, he was sent out of the capital as the governor of Pingyuan Commandery.